caraya/personal-blog/content/blog/tei-visual-editor-architecture-and-design-decisions.md

 **Why**: Bundling them would triple the installer size.
 **How**: The app checks for ~/.tei-editor/stylesheets on launch.
 If missing, it offers to download the specific GitHub Release ZIP and extract it.
 This keeps the core application lightweight (~40MB).

+## Notes On The Visual Editor

+The visual editor is built using standard HTML5, CSS, and JavaScript running inside a JavaFX WebView.
+Because it is a visual tool, you can't type new elements or attributes directly into the DOM.
+Instead we provide a set of UI controls to insert, move or delete elements.

+This assumes some familiarity with TEI structure but keeps the complexity of the DOM manipulation manageable.
+If you need to go deeper, you can always switch to the Raw XML view.

 ## Alternatives Considered

 ### WebAssembly (Wasm) Port (Browser-Only)